 The Value of Recovery Support

 During the holidays, stressful situations and an abundance of alcohol can be the perfect recipe for relapse.
-Strong support systems will allow you to enjoy the season and insure lasting sobriety.
+Strong support systems will allow you to enjoy the season and ensure lasting sobriety.

 Outpatient addiction treatment programs can offer you support during the holiday season.
 Many of these programs contain group therapy, where you can talk about your struggles and find support and accountability.